 – Tom Roth

 A lot of people recommend starting the day by making your bed.
+It’s a compulsory one in the morning routine checklist.
 When you make your bed every morning, you start the day by completing one task.

-Sometimes the momentum you gain from completing that one simple task is the push you need to get other things done.
-When you get something done, even if it’s just making your bed, you set yourself up to successfully complete more tasks throughout the day.
+Sometimes the momentum you gain from completing that one simple task is the push you need to complete other tasks.
+When you accomplished something, even if it’s just making your bed, you set yourself up to successfully complete more tasks throughout the day.

-The best part is that if you don’t get anything else done, at least you’ll have a neatly made bed to return to when it’s time to go to bed again.
-Having your bed made and your sleeping area comfortable will also contribute to you getting enough rest.
+The best part is that if you don’t complete anything else, at least you’ll have a neatly made bed to return to when it’s time to go to bed again.
+Having your bed neat and your sleeping area comfortable will also contribute to you getting enough rest.

 Exercising in the morning doesn’t have to be something long or strenuous.
 You can do some jumping jacks, a few stretches, or a short yoga routine.
 Even if your workout only lasts five minutes, you still benefit from it.